If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

-We also asked both Mr. Moore and Dr. Green about their recommendations for students when it comes to remote learning successfully.
+We asked two teachers, Mr. Moore and Dr. Green, about their recommendations for students when it comes to remote learning successfully.
 Moore noted that access to good technology is key — as well as reliable internet.

 “I would say the biggest issue is access to good technology — we have laptops for all of the students, but what they’re being asked to use those laptops for during remote learning is completely different than what they were being asked to do in the classroom.
 Access to reliable internet and high-speed internet that allows them to complete forms and have multiple tabs open at the same time.”